Simcoe County Sports Update | Rock 95

 BARRIE BOMBERS

-Four games remain in the 2018 regular season for the Barrie Bombers, all of those will be at Holly Community Centre
+The Bombers suffered a pair of setbacks to the Whitby Warriors by scores of 10-9 and 12-3.
+Two games remain in the 2018 regular season for the Barrie Bombers, all of those will be at Holly Community Centre.

 Bombers Statistics